 - Schedule meetings with professors in fields of interest.
 They may have ideas, existing projects, or contacts you find useful.

 Don't dismiss any ideas as unrealistic or impossible.
 Write them all down.

 As an idea starts to take shape, some early planning steps students can take include:

 - Research the topic area.
-Consult academic sources as well as popular media that exist about the subject.
+Consult with disciplinary expert and academic sources, as well as popular media that exists about the subject.

 - Research the location for the experience.
 Are there special clearances or requirements concerning what you wish to do in that country or region?